kenjibailly/paimon_discord_bot/Readme.md

 #### 🏆 Rewards:
 - ✅ Change your nickname
 - ✅ Change someone's nickname
-- ❌ Add custom channel
+- ❌ Add a custom server emoji
-- ❌ Choose next game
+- ❌ Add a custom channel
-- ❌ Add custom role name and color
+- ❌ Add a custom role name and color
-- ❌ Add custom soundboard sound
+- ❌ Add a custom soundboard sound
+- ❌ Choose the next game

 ### 💪 Join event and assign team